-Chair of the ACAT Training Committee - Liz Fawkes
+Interim Chair of the ACAT Training Committee - Jason Hepple

 In addition to chairing the Training Committee and dealing with any actions that arise from that, the Chair responds to queries relating to training issues – confirming requirements, clarifying ambiguities etc. and advises on developing new courses.
 He or she decides on issues that need to be brought to the Training Committee and responds to complaints both informal and formal.
 The Chair liaises with others in the organisation, attends Council meetings and carries through actions that arise.
 The Chair keeps abreast of training issues nationally in respect of issues such as regulation or the UKCP, and has a strategic view of key issues such as the modularisation of training.

-Chair of the ACAT Exam Board - Anna Jellema
+Chair of the ACAT Exam Board - Yvonne Stevens

 The Chair of the Examination Board is responsible for overseeing the accreditation of trainees, trainers and supervisors, and attends Council meetings.
 He or she will manage queries arising over these issues and advise the Examination Board, and queries regarding ACAT membership.
 The Exam Board also monitors and audits national standards of marking.

-Acting Chair of Equality and Diversity Committee - Dupe Adu-White
+Chair of the Equality and Diversity Committee - Dupe Adu-White

 ACAT Administration Manager - Maria Cross